chrisknox97/stock-analysis/README.md

 ![VBA 2017 Loading Screen](https://github.com/chrisknox97/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)
 ![VBA 2018 Loading Screen](https://github.com/chrisknox97/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png)

 While the disadvantages of the original VBA script stemmed from its lack of concise programming language, resulting in me receiving error messages more often than I would have preferred.
+I can also imagine more streamlined VBA as less accessible to newcomers to the field.